bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Let\'s see how this works.
+Let&apos;s see how this works.
 The page does the alert.
-That\'s really cool and I could do the other way around as well.
+That&apos;s really cool and I could do the other way around as well.
 With that, we are able to see that we can make these functions, these animations and the animations can have a **callback** function that runs when the animation is complete and this is useful.
-Let\'s take a look at the next example in the next lesson.
+Let&apos;s take a look at the next example in the next lesson.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->